babashka/sci/doc/fork-state-audit.md

 the dynamic frame, but did not install the captured context's `ReadWorld` or take the world's evaluation permit.
-In the original probe, the dynamic binding was conveyed correctly while `swap!` changed the parent atom realization: parent `1`, child `0`. `binding-conveyor-fn` now captures the SCI context and runs the callback with that world installed and permitted.
+In the original probe, the dynamic binding was conveyed correctly while `swap!` changed the parent atom realization: parent `1`, child `0`. `binding-conveyor-fn` now captures the SCI context, runs the callback with that world installed and permitted, and restores the worker's prior execution state.
+The CLJS async transform uses a related continuation wrapper for Promise `then`, `catch`, and `finally`: unlike an independent task's shallow frame, it retains the persistent parent chain so a continuation can leave a `binding` scope entered before `await`.
+Both the world and dynamic bindings therefore survive suspension.
 A running Future is still a non-copyable host resource.

-CLJS and ClojureDart use one volatile binding-frame stack rather than an async-local facility.
-Interleaved asynchronous evaluations can therefore replace one another's frames even without forking.
+CLJS and ClojureDart still use one volatile execution-state cell rather than a general async-local facility.
+Managed Promise continuations install and restore their captured state synchronously, but arbitrary host callbacks must be conveyed explicitly and ClojureDart has no equivalent async integration yet.

 ### Recommended control-state model